debbynirwan/pacman-ai-cpp/README.md

 # pacman-ai-cpp
 Pac-man AI Framework written in c++17.

 This framework can be used to evaluate AI Planning algorithms.
-What you need to do is write your pac-man implementation and provide a layout file.
+All you need to do is write your pac-man implementation and provide a layout file.

-A more important purpose is that this framework can be used to learn AI Planning algorithms by writing their implementation in C++.
+More importantly, this framework can be used to learn AI Planning algorithms by writing their implementation in C++.

 ![pacman-ai-cpp](main/resources/pacman_screenshot.png)